meeber/style-type-thing/README.md

 ### Performance

 Performance doesn't matter.
 Most of the time.
-Or rather, a small gain in performance usually isn't worth whatever sacrifice must be made to achieve it.
+Or rather, a small gain in performance usually isn't worth whatever sacrifice that must be made to achieve it.

 But there are exceptions.
 Performance is the one value that can suddenly and drastically increase in priority, all the way from last to first, not replacing correctness but rather combining with it.
 That's because when there's a problem with performance, it's usually so severe that the software no longer fulfills its requirements, and is thus no longer correct.
 In such cases, the performance problem must be fixed at any cost.